Raouf-sawas/sentiment-analysis-api/README.md

 ## Prerequisities

-Before you begin, ensure you have met the following requirements:
+Before you begin, ensure you have met the following requirement:

-#### For only-Docker usage:
-* You have a _Windows/Linux/Mac_ machine with the latest version of [Docker](https://www.docker.com/) installed.
+* You have machine with the latest version of [Docker](https://www.docker.com/) installed.